 The information from the pre-meeting survey can be used to specify the engagement type based on objectives and desired results, select speakers that are mapped to the specified topics, and gather information on external attendees.

 The next step in creating the agenda is establishing the timeline.
 Successful meetings need to begin on time and end on time.
 The timeline ensures that the conversation is kept appropriate and focused.

 And finally, Meeting coordinators have to nail down the meeting schedule to ensure that the right participants are present.
 The schedule of the meeting should be convenient for all those attending the event and this is where it gets tricky.
 Typically, Meeting coordinators get this done with a combination of emails, to gain meeting confirmations (14 emails on an average), calendars, and spreadsheets to manage meeting details.

 Needless to say, this is not as simple as it seems because this process can get extremely manual and cumbersome.
 Moreover, since building an agenda is a collaborative process, multiple stakeholders are going to be involved, causing data mismatches, duplications, and scheduling errors.

 Using a Meeting Automation Platform (MAP) completely replaces obsolete, inefficient processes with a simplified meeting management process to help meeting managers automate every aspect of pre-meeting planning, in-meeting management, and post-meeting analysis and follow-up with ease.

-To learn more about Meeting Automation Platform and how you can schedule more and better meetings at events and trade shows, click on the link below.
+To learn more about Meeting Automation Platform and how you can schedule more and better meetings at events and trade shows, click below.